jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 **Interview**:
 Well, I think for one thing that would be up to the premier of Nova Scotia I would imagine, but the thing is I wouldn't want to go to a funeral thinking that perhaps I might spread a disease to somebody else and have more deaths because of My involvement.
-I think we have to think of the bigger picture of all of us and protecting all nova Scotians Randall Canadians.
+I think we have to think of the bigger picture of all of us and protecting all nova Scotians and all Canadians.
 That's why we are doing what we're doing and sacrificing our lives and jobs and everything by staying home.
 So there are going to be vigils.
 There are going to be online vigils.